BBC-Esq/ctranslate2-faster-whisper-transcriber/README.md

 ## Installation
 Download the latest release and save to disk.
 > If you intend to use CUDA acceleration instead of CPU you must also install [CUDA 11.8](https://developer.nvidia.com/cuda-11-8-0-download-archive) prior to the next steps.
-  > * Unfortuantely, Ctranslate2 does not currentlly support AMD GPU acceleration, but it does support AMD CPUs.
+  > * Unfortuantely, Ctranslate2 does not currentlly support gpu-acceleration on AMD GPUs or Apple's metal/mps.
+However, CPU acceleration will still kick in.

 Within the folder saved, create a command prompt and create a virtual environment:
 ```